JimSeker/saveData/README.md

 ===========
 <b>eclipse/</b> has the example in the eclipse format (no longer updated).  otherwise all examples are using Android Studio.

-<b>legacy<b> these are example that are no longer updated.
+<b>legacy</b> these are example that are no longer updated.
 May still be useful, since they deal with android 2.3.3

 <b>PerferenceDemo</b> uses the preference fragments to save user preference data.
 Note, there are no support libraries used for fragment or perferences.
 Also, this is for API 16+, for older versions, see the legacy directory example.